gbuktenica/paste-keystrokes/README.md

 1. Run the installer.ahk

-1. Select Express Installation
+1. Select Express Installation.

-1. Select Exit
+1. Select Exit.

 1. Copy sendClipboard.ahk to the AutoHotkey folder.

+1. Create a desktop shortcut to sendClipboard.ahk file.

 ## Usage

-1. Double click sendClipboard.ahk to load the shortcut.
+1. Double click sendClipboard shortcut to load the hotkey.
 Note that the AutoHotkey icon should now be in the notification window.

 1. Copy the text you need into the clipboard.